 Purchasing Your First Home

-You can use money from your 401(k) to buy a house.
+You can use your 401(k) money to buy a house.
 But you will pay a 10% penalty.

 You can take money from your IRA without a penalty.
 You do not have to be a first-time home buyer, but you cannot buy another house if you’ve owned a home in the last two years.
 You can take more than one withdrawal for a home, but there is a $10,000 limit over a lifetime.